easypanel-io/website/docs/01-quickstarts/01-laravel/index.md

 Before we begin, ensure you have the following:

-- A Laravel application running smoothly on your local machine.
+- A Laravel application running smoothly on your local machine ([sample codebase](https://github.com/easypanel-io/laravel-sample)).
 - Easypanel running on your server.

 ## Step 1 - Creating a New Project on Easypanel